These Falcons show why they might be a better Super Bowl contender

 It wasn't a flawless effort, by any means.
 The offense wasn't on the field much in the third quarter and lost some rhythm, and the defense had some fourth-quarter lapses that allowed Rodgers to make plays and make it a more competitive ending.
 But the bulk of the game showed how the Falcons are that much stronger when the offense doesn't have to shoulder the entire load, with the defense picking up some of the slack.

 Ryan and the offense certainly set the tone.
 There was so much talk going into the game about the Packers' "nitro" defense and how tough it would be on the Falcons.
 A nine-play, 86-yard initial drive by the Falcons, capped by Devonta Freeman's 1-yard touchdown run, put that talk to rest.
-So did the four catches for 95 yards in the first half by All-Pro wide receiver Julio Jones, the guy Quinn vowed wouldn't be "quiet'' again after a pedestrian-like 66 yards on four catches in Week 1.
+So did the four catches for 95 yards in the first half by All-Pro wide receiver Julio Jones, the player Quinn vowed wouldn't be "quiet" again after a pedestrian-like 66 yards on four catches in Week 1.
 And Jones finished with the 36th 100-plus-yard receiving game of his career.
+According to ESPN Stats & Info, Jones caught five of seven targets for 108 yards when Ryan faced five or more pass-rushers.

 And let's not forget about the contribution of Matt Bryant, who hit a pair of 50-plus-yard field goals.

-With the Falcons beating the Packers, there's no reason to think they can't start 5-0 with upcoming games against Detroit, Buffalo and Miami before the Super Bowl rematch with the Patriots (Oct.
-22).
-Sunday night, the Falcons became only the fourth team since 1999 to start 2-0 the season after a Super Bowl loss.
+With the Falcons beating the Packers, there's no reason to think they can't start 5-0 with upcoming games against Detroit, Buffalo and Miami before the Super Bowl rematch with the Patriots on Oct.
+22. Sunday night, the Falcons became only the fourth team since 1999 to start 2-0 the season after a Super Bowl loss.
 Two of the other three teams made the postseason.

 We'll see if that bodes well for the Falcons, as well.